Amazing Essential Oils to Treat Fall Allergies

 1. Dry Inhale.
 The simplest method for using essential oil is to place a few drops on the palms of your hands, cup them around your nose, and dry inhale.
 A diffuser, either electric or candle-powered, will disperse your oils throughout the room where it is located, working to both relieve symptoms and cleanse the air.
 This is especially useful in areas with a high goldenrod count like Ohio, where pollen allergens will tend to collect under your Cleveland roof.

 3. By Mouth.
+There are 3 ways to take essential oils orally (purchase only certified pure therapeutic grade oils for this type of use).
 Place a few drops of the essential oils on your tongue and rinse your mouth with them.
-Mix with water or another beverage and drink.
+Alternatively, mix with water or another beverage and drink.
 Or put them into a gelatin capsule and swallow.
-Purchase only certified pure therapeutic grade oils if you'll be taking them orally.

 4. On the Skin.
 Absorb the oils in the form of a chest rub, by either applying the oil directly to your chest or blending strong essential oils with a tree oil such as almond or coconut.
 Other effective points of skin contact are the soles of feet (apply just before bedtime and cover with socks), the throat, and the temples.
 Best of all, get someone to give you an essential oil massage!